-We've now grown to twelve people, moved the head quarters to San Francisco, and have customers like Netflix, Facebook, Dropbox, Spotify, and Uber.
-I can't really wait to grow us further (even though it's so cozy and nice just being twelve! 😭).
+We've now grown to fourteen some people, moved the head quarters to San Francisco, and have customers like Netflix, Facebook, Dropbox, Spotify, and Ebay.
+I can't really wait to grow us further.
 I'm blessed every single day by working with this extremely talented group of people, in the areas of design, engineering, and product.

 I love traveling.
-I lived in Canada for a year before university, where I went completely "offline" and worked as a barista.
-As everybody else, I still damn myself for not picking up more languages when I was younger though.
+I lived in Canada for a year before university, where I went completely offline and worked as a barista.
+As everybody else, I still hate myself for not picking up more languages when I was younger though.